-Interview with SLO Katherine Drew, who studied Classics at Peterhouse
+Interview with SLO Louis Dexter, who studied HSPS at Emmanuel College.

-- What does your role involve?
+What does your role involve?
 What have you done so far and what have you got planned?
-Any exciting initiatives coming up?

 A lot of my role is evaluation.
 For all of my major events I conduct before and after questionnaires so I can see whether the event has made the student more likely to apply to competitive universities.
 After students apply to university, we find out how many students from our link areas applied to Fitz, and how many students who attended an event applied to Cambridge.

 I'm absolutely loving it!
-It certainly deserves its reputation as the 'friendly college' - everyone is so lovely and ready to help with anything!
+It really deserves its reputation as the 'friendly college' - everyone is so lovely and ready to help with anything!